PredaaA/predacogs/README.md

 ## Contact

-For any suggestions or issues, feel free to join my [Discord server](https://discord.gg/TwCNvVz) or the [Red - Cog Support server](https://discord.gg/GET4DVk) in the channel #support-othercogs.<br>
+For any suggestions or issues, feel free to ask in the #support-othercogs channel of [Red - Cog Support server](https://discord.gg/GET4DVk).<br>
 You can also contact me in DM: `Predä 。#1001` (ID: `332980470650372096`) on Discord.

 ## Credits